SilkRose/Pony/src/stories/sleeping-arrangements/03-the-fashionista-and-the-farmer.md

-# 03 The fashionista and the farmer
+# 03 The Fashionista and The Farmer

-I watch Rainbow and Fluttershy go to their bed, then turn to Applejack, "shall we?"
+I watch Rainbow and Fluttershy go to their bed, then turn to Applejack.
+"Shall we?"

-She looks at me and says, "sure."
+She looks at me and says, "Sure."

 I trot to the left side of the right bed and use my magic to fix the sheets and blanket that Applejack messed up earlier from jumping on the bed.
 Once done I slowly get in and notice Applejack does the same. *How considerate.*